 Gold Panning programs are offered during the summer months for children (and adults).
-Discover the myths and realities of the Gold Rush Days.
+Discover the myths and realities of the Gold Rush days.
 Learn the history of the area and try your luck on a modern day gold hunt.
 Pans and shovels are provided.
-Park at Tower House parking area, walk down the path and across the footbridge.
+Park at Tower House and meet the ranger in the parking area.

 Click Here for the student/ child activity booklet

 Junior Ranger Program

 Saturdays at 10:00 A.M.
 (1 hour)

 Children along with their parents can learn about preserving and protecting park resources while making new friends during a special one-hour activity that explores the wonders on Whiskeytown.
 Meet at the Oak Bottom Amphitheater.
 Ask the ranger about earning your Whiskeytown Junior Ranger badge and patch.

 Click Here to download a Junior Ranger Activity Card

 Join Whiskeytown NPS firefighters to learn how they manage fire to promote forest health and protect lives and property.
 Children will learn about the important role that fire plays in the ecosystemsof our national parks during this hands-on activity.
 Children who complete the program will earn a Junior Firefighter Badge.
 Meet at the Oak Bottom Amphitheater.

 Click Here to download a Junior Firefighter activity card

 Mondays and Thursdays at 1:30 P.M.
 (1.5 hours)